 Where we are

-Statoil is an international energy company present in over 30 countries around the world, including several of the world’s most important oil and gas provinces.
-We operate in Asia, sub-Saharan Africa and South America and Europe—and of course our home base, Norway.
+Statoil is an international energy company present in more than 30 countries around the world, including several of the world’s most important oil and gas provinces.
+We operate in North and South America, Africa, Asia, Europe and Oceania—as well as Norway.

 Our international oil and gas production has increased sevenfold since the year 2000, with a strong portfolio of assets outside Norway.
 We're focusing on potential offshore clusters in Brazil, Angola, Tanzania, East Coast Canada and the US Gulf of Mexico, and we have a diverse portfolio of onshore shale resources in North America.
 We are taking part in the evolution in gas markets in Europe and we are opening new renewable energy opportunities in several international wind farm projects.